averagephotographer/NeuralNet/README.md

 ## 5 - Save network state
 * saves the model to `<filename>.model`

-## 6 - Print misclassified images
+## 6 - Print images
-* ^this is the goal
+* must have trained or tested a model
-* currently prints all the images
+* prints all the images
+* goal is to get it to print the misclassified images